 var johnLastname = tupleList[1].Lastname;

-The above is syntactic sugar with a cherry on the top.
-It uses the new named tuples from C# 7 combined with an object initialiser.
-In very few lines you have yourself a new list of simple values.
-In the above I first create the list and then access each value one after another.
+The above is syntactic sugar, it uses the new named tuples from C# 7 combined with an object initialiser.
+In few lines you have yourself a new list of simple values.
+In the above we first create the list and then access each value one after another in order to show that you can use the names given for the fields.

 Prior to C# 7

-Prior to C# 7 you would have to write something like the following:
+Prior to C# 7 you would have to write it like the following:

 var tupleList = new List<Tuple<string, string>>